Dan Le Batard: LeBron James billboards

-Zoo Miami Baby Hippo
+Zoo Miami baby hippo

-In October 2018 Zoo Miami’s Ron Magill, aka "The Velvet Buzzsaw", suggested naming a baby hippo as part of a fundraiser.
+In October 2018 Zoo Miami’s Ron Magill suggested naming a baby hippo as part of a fundraiser.
 If the $10,000 goal could be met, the hippo would be named after Dan Le Batard.
 In December 2018 it was announced that the baby hippo could not be named in honor of Dan Le Batard.
 Michael Ryan Ruiz stated that Disney policy would not allow animals to be named after personalities.

-But on January 5, 2021 — the day after Dan Le Batard's contract ended with ESPN — Zoo Miami officially announced the pygmy hippopotamus had been named Dan Le Batard.
+But on January 5, 2021—the day after Dan Le Batard's contract ended with ESPN —Zoo Miami officially announced the pygmy hippopotamus had been named Dan Le Batard.

-Donald Trump's "Go Back" Tweets
+Donald Trump's "go back" tweets

-On July 18, 2019, on his radio show Le Batard criticized former President Trump’s “go back” to the “crime-infested places from which they came” tweets about four minority congresswomen and called ESPN's policy of avoiding politics on its broadcasts "cowardly".
+On July 18, 2019, on his radio show Le Batard criticized then-President Donald Trump's "go back" to the "crime-infested places from which they came" tweets about four minority congresswomen and called ESPN's policy of avoiding politics on its broadcasts "cowardly".
 Le Batard then missed several days and several segments from his radio show over the course of the next week before eventually meeting with ESPN President Jimmy Pitaro the following week.